QuickCorp/qcobjects-charts/README.md

 2.- Now, you can test your new app usign npm test:

-> npm i --save && npm test
+> npm i --save-dev jasmine && npm test

 3.- If everything is ok, you can view your app in a browser by launching with the QCObjects Built-In Server: